cisagov/ScubaGear/baselines/exo.md

   - Malware campaign detected after delivery.

   - A potentially malicious URL click was detected.
-- _Rationale:_ While all alerts contain some value, some may be more or less valuable to a given organization.
-The above list of alerts is intended as baseline set of alerts that should be applicable to most organizations.
+- _Rationale:_ Potentially malicious or service impacting events may go undetected without a means of detecting these events.
+Setting up a mechanism to alert administrators to the list of events above draws attention to them to ensure that any impact to users and the agency are minimized.
 - _Last modified:_ June 2023

 #### MS.EXO.16.2v1